skranz/RTutor/README.md

 ## Create your own problem sets

-Take a look at the files in the vignette folder for documentation of how to create own problem sets.
+Take a look at the [manuals](https://skranz.github.io/RTutor/articles) for documentation of how to create own problem sets.

 ## Suggestions & Feedback